 This initiative is called “Building Intercultural Competence for Ministers” (BICM) and it was first developed by the United States Conference of Catholic Bishops Committee on Cultural Diversity in the Church.
 The program focuses on training for intercultural competency to help parishes thrive by enabling them to tap into the vitality of emerging new groups

-Here are the five guidelines that have been developed into five learning modules recommended by the USCCB Committee on Cultural Diversity in the Church:
+The five guidelines that have been developed into five learning modules recommended by the USCCB Committee on Cultural Diversity in the Church are:

 - Frame issues of diversity theologically